Florian-Thake/TeaScript-Cpp-Library/README.md

 4.)
 Set the define TEASCRIPT_JSON_FLAVOR to the desired Json flavor, e.g., TEASCRIPT_JSON_NLOHMANN<br>

 **BSON Support** - Currently BSON support is only available if the used JsonAdapter is nlohmann::json (see above how to change).

+**Reflection of C++ structs** - for the reflection extension you need the reflect-cpp library. (tested with **0.23.0** and **0.25.0**) <br>
+You can find the reflect-cpp library here: https://github.com/getml/reflect-cpp <br>
+1.)
+Add include to &lt;TeaScriptRoot&gt;/extensions/include/.<br>
+2.)
+Add the 'include' directory of reflect-cpp to your include paths.
+Detection is then done automatically.<br>
+3.)
+Either add the 'src' directory of reflect-cpp to your include paths and add extensions/source/Reflection.cpp to your project, or link against a compiled reflect-cpp library.<br>
+See extensions/include/teascript/ext/Reflection.hpp and [reflectcpp_demo.cpp](demo/reflectcpp_demo.cpp) for the detailed usage instruction.

 # Building the demo app